RWU-R2M/r2m_joy2twist/README.md

 # R2M joy2twist

 Quick and dirty fork of [joy2twist](https://github.com/husarion/joy2twist) package for use on [RWU Rover to Mars](https://github.com/RWU-R2M) project.
+The images are now packed with ROS2 Jazzy, and built for amd64 and arm64

 # Joy2Twist